Remembering the craziest, funniest, coolest, and cheesiest wrestlers of the

 Many of them will never be forgotten.
 Some of them will.
 They are the WWF wrestlers of the 80’s.
 Many of them transformed the wrestling federation into a dynamite entertainment spectacle.
 Many of them are remembered for their wrestling techniques, and many of them are remembered for their strange gimmicks, humorous catchphrases, or unforgettable sidekicks.
 Here’s a trip down memory lane to remember these old school wrestlers and to find out what they’re up to now.

-Hulk Hogan, born in 1953 as Terry Gene Bollea , has been in the wrestling spotlight since the beginning of the 80’s.
-He is a twelve-time world champion and in 2005 he was inducted into the WWE Hall of Fame.
+Hulk Hogan, born in 1953 as Terry Gene Bollea, has been in the wrestling spotlight since the beginning of the

 In the 1980’s, Hogan transformed the wrestling industry into a primetime sports entertainment spectacle for people of all ages and backgrounds.
 His grand entrances and theme songs such as “Eye of the Tiger”, grabbed the attention of people all around the world.
 He was portrayed as a real-life superhero in the eyes of his younger fans.
 Hogan was featured on the covers of Sports Illustrated, TV Guide, and People magazines, while also appearing on The Tonight Show and co-hosting Saturday Night Live.